 The Registry standardizes the way that you will name each item of a schema

-- Registry ID: short name to describe what the entity is.
+Registry ID: short name to describe what the entity is.
 Components of the Registry ID are a (1) Prefix + (2) Number.
 The ID Number can be user-generated, system-generated or generated based off a naming template (contact firstname.lastname@example.org to enable this feature).

 You will need to designate a prefix for each schema that will be used to generate the Registry ID.

 All ID's must be unique across the Registry and either can be used to reference and link to the entity.

 Entities in the Registry can also have multiple aliases.
 This is often useful if different people have different names for the same entity.
 Aliases are searchable and can be used to refer to the entity.
 They also must be unique.

 Example: Plasmid Entity with Descriptive name [pBR322 - A.635.G] and Registry ID [TP11696].